k-hench/getting_stuff_done/basics.Rmd

 ## Organization

-Generally, I like to keep stuff together if it used within the same project.
+Generally, I like to keep stuff together if it is used within the same project.
 This means that I recommend to create *one* project folder for each of your projects.
 I call this folder the *root folder* of the projects.
 This folder will later be equivalent to the git repository and the RStudio projects.